• Skip to primary navigation

 rep range

-What is a Repetition?
+What is a Repetition in Weightlifting?

 Well, hopefully you already know what this is, but just to clarify, a repetition is the amount of times you lift a weight in each set.
 For example, let’s say you are doing squats, you can do 12 repetitions in one set.
 This means you are squatting the barbell and whatever weight you have on it, 12 times before taking a break.
 There are different ranges to do different things, so let’s take a look at everything.